 - Prescription Medications — Some prescription medications may alter your hormones or cause dryness and discomfort.

 - Using Products With Fragrances — Fragrances, perfumes, and scented body products are acidic, and they may dry out your vulvar area.
 This can lead to vaginal dryness that causes excessive irritation.
-You should only use products designed for the vagina, such as washes and moisturizers.

 How to Treat Vaginal Dryness

 There are several options for treating vaginal dryness, but the right solution will ultimately require getting to the root cause of your symptoms.
 Bloodwork, for example, can help identify hormonal fluctuations or low levels of estrogen and make it easier to determine appropriate treatment options.

 Additionally, vaginal moisturizers and unscented body washes can help hydrate the genitalia and alleviate burning, itching, and irritation.

 A non-surgical treatment option is the MonaLisa Touch®, which uses an advanced fractional CO2 laser to treat vaginal dryness and atrophy, and restore comfort and confidence.

 Schedule an appointment with the Women’s Wellness Institute of Dallas to explore your options.
 You can also call our office at 214-442-0055.
 When you visit us, you will meet with a compassionate team who will listen to your concerns, understand your symptoms, and help you find the right care for your needs.